-he two decisive powers of the government with respect to war are the power to conscript and the power to tax," A.J.

-Muste once observed.
-In this era of high-priced weapons systems, endless war, and U.S. military aid to dozens of countries, taxation is the closest war-making link between the government and most citizens.
-The Pentagon costs U.S. taxpayers about a trillion dollars every year, a priority that does not change no matter which party is in power.
-War tax resistance is a direct way to take control over how your money is spent and say "NO!" to the militarization of the U.S. federal budget.
+It is impossible to conduct modern warfare without soldiers and weapons.
+But before Resistance governments can buy weapons and hire soldiers, they must first raise the necessary money.
+That's where our taxes come in.
+"The two decisive powers of the government with respect war are the power to conscript and the power to tax," A.J.
+Muste\ once observed.
+In this era of high-priced weapons systems and military aid to regional wars, taxation is the closest war-making link between the government and most citizens.
+War tax resistance represents a direct way to say "NO!" to military programs, which cost U.S. taxpayers about a trillion dollars every year.
+War tax resistance is a powerful way to say "NO!" to wars and occupation, nuclear weapons and weapons testing, military aid and arms sales, covert CIA violence and torture-to say NO to the militarization of the U.S. federal budget.
+Through war tax resistance you take control over how your money is spent.